mgubanov/mykyta-gubanov/README.md

 - **TestNG** – for test orchestration and parallel execution.
 - **Selenide** – simplifies UI test writing with built-in waits and concise syntax.
 - **Appium** – enables cross-platform mobile testing (Android and iOS).
+- **Lombok** – Reduces boilerplate code by auto-generating getters, setters, constructors, and more using annotations.

 ## Setup Instructions